daichi-yoshikawa/django-boilerplate/README.md

 * Multi-tenant application
 * Single Page Application; Eg. Frontend is built purely by Vue.js and Django focuses on Backend
 * By default Postgresql DB and gunicorn are used
+* Unit test with pytest, not with Django test.

 ## Requisites
 Python 3.8 or later